SimonJMurphy/Project-Dynamite/README.md

 Installation
 ------------
-Make sure you have GNUPlot installed with support for output to png.
+Make sure you have GNUPlot installed with support for output to png -- this is normally via libgd and dependencies.

 Then: